 Skip to main content

-Rocks & shoals are essential nesting and feeding areas for wildlife.
-Rocks and shoals shelter and feed waterfowl, fish and other wildlife.
-Explore this site.
+Rocks & shoals are essential nesting and feeding areas for wildlife. (photo by Steve Sturtz) Explore this site.

 TILT's Signature Preserves reflect the extraordinary diversity of habitat, wildlife and beauty that make the Region so special.
 All TILT preserves are open to the public, and provide opportunities for outdoor recreation, education and inspiration.